fieldtrip/website/example/bids_nirs.md

       cfg.run = [];
       cfg.task = 'auditoryoddball';
       cfg.datatype = 'nirs';

       % the following settings relate to the dataset_description.json cfg.dataset_description.Name                = '48-channel NIRS measured during auditory oddball task';
       cfg.dataset_description.Authors             = 'Marc van Wanrooij';
       cfg.dataset_description.ReferencesAndLinks  = {'http://www.fieldtriptoolbox.org/tutorial/nirs_multichannel/'}; % this can be a list
       cfg.dataset_description.BIDSVersion         = 'BEP030'; % this does not correspnd to an official version, but a BIDS Extension Proposal.
 See http://bids.neuroimaging.io/bep030

       data2bids(cfg)
     end

 In the organization of the data to BIDS, the data is also converted to the SNIRF format.
 In the binary SNIRF format it is not specified what the channel names are, only which pair of sources/transmitters and detectors/receivers is being combined in each channel.
 Since SNIRF looks rather similar to teh Homer format (see further down), the default nomenclature for SNIRF channels is `Sx-Dx [wavelength]` where `x` is a number.
 In the Artinis software it is slightly different and channels are called `Rx-Tx [wavelength]`.

-For data that is in the BIDS format, FieldTrip (from version 20200911 onward) uses the BIDS `.json` and `.tsv` sidecar files to overrule the header and event details.
+For data that is in the BIDS format, FieldTrip version 20200911 or later uses the BIDS `.json` and `.tsv` sidecar files to overrule the header and event details.
 You can see that with the following code

     hdr1   = ft_read_header('../bids/sub-LR01/nirs/sub-LR01_task-auditoryoddball_nirs.snirf', 'readbids', true)
     event1 = ft_read_event('../bids/sub-LR01/nirs/sub-LR01_task-auditoryoddball_nirs.snirf', 'readbids', true)